1580 DAVID ABRABANEL (Netherlands)

 1581 RETORT TO THE DIALOGUES OF CHEKHOVICH (Poland)

 The retorts was published by Rabbi Jacob from Belzhytz (near Lublin) as an answer to Martin Czechowicz’s (1532-1613), attacks on Judaism.
 Czechowicz was a leader within the Anti-Trinitarians Christians in Poland.
-These “heretical” groups included the Arians (named after Arius of Alexander 320 ce.) and Socinians named after the Italian Faustus Socinus.
+These “heretical” groups included the Arians (named after Arius of Alexandria 320 ce.) and Socinians named after the Italian Faustus Socinus.
 The Church attacked them as "Judaizers".
 Partly in response, Czechowicz had published vociferous attacks arguing against basic Jewish tenets.

 1581 March 30, POPE GREGORY XIII